AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/onboarding-screens-cloud/running-a-pipeline.md

 This section describes how to run the pipeline and deploy your code for your program in Cloud Manager.

 >[!NOTE]
->Refer to [Configuring  your CD-CD Pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/configure-pipeline.html?lang=en) and [Deploy your Code](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/deploy-code.html?lang=en)to learn how you can run the pipeline for your program in Cloud Manager.
+>Refer to [Configuring  your CD-CD Pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/configure-pipeline.html?lang=en) and [Deploy your Code](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/deploy-code.html?lang=en) to learn how you can run the pipeline for your program in Cloud Manager.

 ## Objective {#objective}